Payday/Check date:

 Importance of knowing the difference

-So we can conclude that the only important date for the employer or employee is the payday/paycheck date whereas the pay cycle and pay period have no valid importance on business payroll deadlines.
-But one needs to be aware of the paycheck date as once the paycheck date is mentioned, all your deadlines hang nearby.
+So, we can conclude that the only important date for the employer or employee is the payday/paycheck date.
+In contrast, the pay cycle and pay period are of no valid importance to business payroll deadlines.
+However, one needs to be aware of the paycheck date, as once it is mentioned, all your deadlines hang nearby.

 Related Article: ABC of Online Paystub